Colorado man’s necklace helps him dodge a bullet | KRDO

 By Sydney Bishop, CNN

-(CNN) — Many may consider their accessories necessary but for one Colorado man, his was, quite literally, a lifesaver.
+(CNN) — Many may consider their jewelry necessary but for one Colorado man, his was, quite literally, a lifesaver.

-According to police in Commerce City, Colorado, about 10 miles northeast of Denver, a man who was shot at escaped with only a puncture wound thanks to his silver-colored necklace.
+According to police in Commerce City, Colorado, about 10 miles northeast of Denver, a 32-year-old man was shot but escaped with only a puncture wound thanks to his silvery necklace.

+Witnesses told police the victim was shot at several times by his father after a reported argument on May 28, according to court records obtained by CNN.

+The father, 66, was arrested later that day and was believed to be intoxicated at the time of the incident, according to a police affidavit.
+The father faces a charge of first-degree attempted murder, the court records show.

 While the chain has been colloquially referred to as silver, the police department isn’t sure.